elastic/e2e-testing/e2e/README.md

 1. In the input parameters form, keep the stack version (for Fleet and Metricbeat) as is, to use each branch's default version.
 1. In the input parameters form, set the `GITHUB_CHECK_NAME` to `E2E Tests`.
 This value will appear as the label for the Github check for the E2E tests.
 1. In the input parameters form, set the `GITHUB_CHECK_REPO` to `beats`.
+1. In the input parameters form, check the `BEATS_USE_CI_SNAPSHOTS` checkbox.
+This value will instrument the test framework to download the binaries from the CI bucket on Google Cloud Platform Storage.
 1. In the input parameters form, set the `GITHUB_CHECK_SHA1` to the `SHA1` of the last commit in your pull request.
 This value will allow us to modify the mergeable status of that commit with the Github check.
+Besides that, it will set the specific directory in the GCP bucket to look up the CI binaries.
 1. Click the `Build` button at the bottom of the parameters form.

 ## Noticing the test framework